saqibur/django-project-structure/README.md

 ```

 ## Rationale
-Each `app` should be designed in way to be pluggable, that is, dragged and dropped
+Each `app` should be designed in way to be plug-able, that is, dragged and dropped
 into any other project and it’ll work independently.

 ### `apps`